-Rochester Montessori has a long history of sending delegates in 6th and 8th grade to the Montessori Model United Nations conference in New York and Rome.
-Students gain real life experience understanding serious global challenges and the tenants of diplomatic communication.
+Rochester Montessori School (RMS) has a long history of sending delegates in 6th and 8th grade to the Montessori Model United Nations conference in New York and Rome.
+Our students gain real life experience understanding serious global challenges and the tenants of diplomatic communication.
 This is a formative experience for our students.

-This year 6th grade students are representing the Czech Republic on the FAO committee (Food and Agriculture Organization (FAO) committee and worked on topics such as the “Impact of the Ukraine-Russia Conflict on Global Food Security and Related Matters and the Empowerment of Rural Women.
+In previous years, RMS students have represented the Czech Republic on the Food and Agriculture Organization (FAO) committee and worked on topics such as the “Impact of the Ukraine-Russia Conflict on Global Food Security” and “Related Matters and the Empowerment of Rural Women.”